bokub/lyo/README.md

 Congratulations, you're done! 💪

+## FAQ

+#### What if I need unsupported features?

+If you need unsupported features (sourcemaps, code splitting...), just don't use Lyo.
+Lyo is nothing more than an all-in-one package, with automatic configuration.

+Feel free to use gulp, grunt, or any other tool that could meet your needs

+#### Why developing Lyo when there are thousands of better tools?

+Lyo's philosophy is highly inspired from [XO](https://github.com/xojs/xo), a linter that works immediately, without any configuration.
+XO is just an ESLint wrapper, but it saves you the hassle of choosing ESLint rules, adding them to a new `.eslintrc` file, installing plugins...

+I use XO for almost all my projects, but I could not find any tool as simple as XO for Node.js > browser compilation, so I created Lyo for that purpose

+#### What does Lyo mean?

+Lyo is short for [lyophilization](https://en.wiktionary.org/wiki/lyophilization), a process that transforms food into a dry and compact form

 ## License

 MIT © [Boris K](https://github.com/bokub)

-## About

-- Lyo's philosophy is highly inspired from [xo](https://github.com/xojs/xo), a linter that works immediately, without any configuration

-- Lyo's name comes from [lyophilization](https://en.wiktionary.org/wiki/lyophilization), a process that transforms food into a compact shape.